brandontoh/tp/docs/DeveloperGuide.md

 <a id="list"></a>
 ##### 4.2.3.5 List
+The `list` command lists all the cheatsheets im cheatSheetList.

 <a id="find"></a>
 ##### 4.2.3.6 Find
+The `find` command searches through cheatSheetList to find matching cheatsheets.

 <a id="setting"></a>
 ##### 4.2.3.7 Setting
+The `setting` command allows user to change color scheme and either turn off or on help messages for commands.

 <a id="delete"></a>
 ##### 3.2.3.8 Delete